Authoritarianism: Violence

 Yale University political scientist Milan Svolik argues that violence is a common characteristic of authoritarian systems.
 Violence tends to be common in authoritarian states because of a lack of independent third parties empowered to settle disputes between the dictator, regime allies, regime soldiers and the masses.

 Authoritarians may resort to measures referred to as coup-proofing (structures that make it hard for any small group to seize power).
 Coup-proofing strategies include strategically placing family, ethnic, and religious groups in the military; creating of an armed force parallel to the regular military; and developing multiple internal security agencies with overlapping jurisdiction that constantly monitor one another.
 Research shows that some coup-proofing strategies reduce the risk of coups occurring and reduce the likelihood of mass protests.
 However, coup-proofing reduces military effectiveness, and limits the rents that an incumbent can extract.
 A 2016 study shows that the implementation of succession rules reduce the occurrence of coup attempts.
 Succession rules are believed to hamper coordination efforts among coup plotters by assuaging elites who have more to gain by patience than by plotting.
-According to political scientists Curtis Bell and Jonathan Powell, coup attempts in neighbouring countries lead to greater coup-proofing and coup-related repression in a region.
+According to political scientists Curtis Bell and Jonathan Powell, coup attempts in neighboring countries lead to greater coup-proofing and coup-related repression in a region.
 A 2017 study finds that countries' coup-proofing strategies are heavily influenced by other countries with similar histories.
 A 2018 study in the Journal of Peace Research found that leaders who survive coup attempts and respond by purging known and potential rivals are likely to have longer tenures as leaders.
 A 2019 study in Conflict Management and Peace Science found that personalist dictatorships are more likely to take coup-proofing measures than other authoritarian regimes; the authors argue that this is because "personalists are characterized by weak institutions and narrow support bases, a lack of unifying ideologies and informal links to the ruler."

 According to a 2019 study, personalist dictatorships are more repressive than other forms of dictatorship.